-6. Do not advance the neutral fast idle speed feature on the remote control for starting (if equipped).
+6. Do not advance the throttle-only feature on the remote control for starting (if equipped).

 7. Turn the ignition key to the "START" position.
 Release the key when the engine starts.
 If the engine fails to start in ten seconds, return the key to the "OFF" position, wait one second, and try again.